futureofcoding/futureofcoding.org/index.md

 <br>

 Join our [Slack community](https://join.slack.com/t/futureprogramming/shared_invite/enQtMjYyMTQyOTgzMzAxLWUyOWFlZWVmZDIwZWU0Yzg5YTVlOWIzNTE0OTZjYWQxYjI0MDNhOWUzMDE0MmNjNjExMDA1ZmMxYjI3OTYxZGI)!
+(The join link doesn't work on mobile.)
 We share ideas, prototypes, opinions, and debate each other endlessly.
 We also organize meetups in NYC, London, Boston, SF, Kitchener-Waterloo, Seattle...
 [Learn more about our community here](./slack-readme).

 <br>